mythril-forge/orizon-game-setting/chp00-welcome.md

 Even then, other players may not wish to play youthful characters.
 If this happens, Mabel could hire fair and loyal labor in exchange for modest pay, a roof to sleep under, and a seat at the dinner table.
 After all, she is becoming too elderly to take care of everything herself.
-With time on this farm, this character could have been profoundly impacted by watching Mabel's grandchildren grow up.
+With time on the farm, this character could have been profoundly impacted by watching Mabel's grandchildren grow up.

 ### The Southwind Farm &amp; Estate
 Miss Longriver owns the Southwind Farm &amp; Estate and tends to its needs, alongside the player characters.